 You will frantically start looking through the vehicle windows.
 First, you will scan the front seat, then the back seat.
 Then you will look down at the floorboards, and finally, you will spot them.
 Less than a foot away, you see your keys dangling from the ignition.
 You would love to grab them and go, except there is a pane of glass and a locked door separating you from them.

-That is the perfect time to call your local locksmith who opens cars and trucks when you get locked out.
+If your keys are locked in your car, this is the perfect time to call your local car locksmith who opens cars and trucks.
 One of the many duties of a locksmith company is rendering emergency roadside assistance to stranded motorists.

 Having an auto locksmith’s phone number on speed dial, will save you time and the hassle of searching for assistance.
 Whether your keys are locked in your vehicle, lost, broken, stolen, or in your trunk, most locksmith businesses will promptly assist you 24-hours a day, seven days a week.